Crafted by a professor from MIT, the 'world's shortest IQ test' consists of merely three questions to determine an individual's cognitive ability.

-The Cognitive Reflection Test (CRT), often hailed as the world's shortest IQ test, has gained renewed attention on the internet.
+The Cognitive Reflection Test (CRT), often hailed as the world's shortest IQ test, is gaining popularity online.
 This brief IQ test, consisting of only three questions, claims that if you complete it, you possess higher intelligence than 80% of the population.
 It was created in 2005 by former MIT Professor Shane Frederick, who teaches at Princeton.
-This quick IQ test aims to identify individuals with exceptional intellectual abilities, claiming to determine if their intelligence surpasses that of 80% of people worldwide.
-In a TikTok video, @_notjustjosh proceeded to present the three seemingly straightforward yet tricky questions, which have puzzled many since their inception.
+This quick IQ test aims to identify individuals with exceptional intellectual abilities and claims to determine if they are highly intelligent.
+In a TikTok video, @_notjustjosh shared the three seemingly straightforward, yet tricky questions.

 The CRT IQ test consists of just three questions.
-The first question goes like this: "A bat and a ball cost a dollar and $1.10 in total.
+The first question: "A bat and a ball cost a dollar and $1.10 in total.
 The bat costs $1 more than the ball.
 How much does the ball cost?"
-Although it may seem straightforward, it has been known to confuse people and has circulated on the internet.
+Although it may seem straightforward, it still confuses a lot of people.
 Moving on to the second question: "If it takes five machines five minutes to make five widgets, how long does it take 100 machines to make 100 widgets?"
-This question challenges your ability to reason about the relationship between the number of machines and the time taken to produce widgets.

 TikTok user Nathan Kennedy, who goes by @newmoneynate, renowned for his financial advice, finally unveiled the long-awaited answers to the CRT test in a video and provided in-depth explanations for each question.
 He guided viewers through the three questions and highlighted the common pitfalls many encounter with these deceptively simple-looking problems.
 Kennedy's insights shed light on the tricks and misconceptions hidden within the questions, helping viewers understand the correct thought processes required to solve them accurately.